trendless/chtmlrelay/README.md

   and generating HTML files and copying assets to the `www/build` directory.

 - Starts a browser window automatically where you can "refresh" as needed.

+## Mailbox directory layout

+Fresh chatmail server addresses have a mailbox directory that contains:

+- a `password` file with the salted password required for authenticating whether a login may use the address to send/receive messages.
+  If you modify the password file manually, you effectively block the user.

+- `enforceE2EEincoming` is a default-created file with each address.
+  If present the file indicates that this chatmail address rejects incoming cleartext messages.
+  If absent the address accepts incoming cleartext messages.

+- `dovecot*`, `cur`, `new` and `tmp` represent IMAP/mailbox state.
+  If the address is only used by one device, the Maildir directories will typically be empty unless the user of that address hasn't been online for a while.

 ## Emergency Commands to disable automatic account creation